Follow us on:

 And then there's another common animal exploitation: an Aquarium.
 You will find an aquarium in every major city.
 Barcelona, Kuala Lumpur, Riga, you name them.
 They are often also in the top 10 of fun things to do on Tripadvisor…

 Don't be tempted to pay 20 euros or more to visit these tourist-only attractions.
 The animals live in bins too small.
-Sharks and dolphins have to make do with tanks of several meters while in the wild they need miles of space to survive.
-Just don't participate† Those Aquariums are only there because you pay for them.
-Stop visiting these kind of idiotic sights.
+Sharks and dolphins have to make do in tanks of a few meters, while in the wild they need hundreds of kilometers of space to survive.
+Just don't participate.
+Those aquariums are only there because you pay for them.
+Stop visiting these types of 'sights'.

 Aquarium in Barcelona